 As a church, we are committed to safer recruitment practices.

-When recruiting both paid and new volunteer church workers, the following process will be applied:
+When recruiting paid church workers to roles which involve working with children or adults at risk, the following process will be applied:

-- 1) We will develop a clear role profile, person specification and application form; - 2) When advertising a role which involves working with children or adults at risk we will make it clear that any appointment is subject to a DBS check; - 3) All applicants will be asked to complete an application form and include the names of two referees; - 4) Shortlisting of applicants will be carried out by at least two people, including the line manager or group leader directly overseeing the role being recruited for; - 5) Interviews will be carried out by at least two people, including the line manager or group leader; - 6) References, a Self-Disclosure Form and an enhanced DBS check must be completed satisfactorily before the appointed person starts in their role.
+- 1) We will develop a clear role profile, person specification and application form; - 2) When advertising a role which involves working with children or adults at risk we will make it clear that any appointment is subject to a DBS check; - 3) All applicants will be asked to complete an application form and include the names of two referees; - 4) Shortlisting of applicants will be carried out by at least two people, including the line manager or group leader directly overseeing the role being recruited for; - 5) Interviews will be carried out by at least two people, including the line manager or group leader;

+- 6) References, a Self-Disclosure Form and an enhanced DBS check must be completed satisfactorily before the appointed person starts in their role. - 7) An applicants UK residency status and/or right to work will be checked when recruiting for a paid role